Mawson, Australian Capital Territory

 Mawson (/mɔːsən/) (postcode 2607) is a suburb in the Canberra, Australia district of Woden Valley.

+History

 The suburb was gazetted in 1966 and named after the Antarctic explorer Sir Douglas Mawson.
 The theme for street names is Antarctic exploration.

+Location

 Mawson is next to the suburbs of Phillip, O'Malley, Isaacs, Farrer, Torrens and Pearce.
 It is bounded by Yamba Drive, Beasley Street and Athlon Drive.
 The neighbourhood of Swinger Hill on the other side of Ainsworth Street is often associated with Mawson but is in fact part of the suburb of Phillip.

 Suburb amenities

 Southlands Centre is a commercial and retail centre located in Mawson.
 It contains a shopping centre, the Southlands Tennis Club, and a branch of the Canberra Raiders Leagues Club trading as The Mawson Club.
 Nearby are the Mawson district playing fields, Woden Golf Driving Range and Dyraaba Court Retirement Village.
 The Mandir Hindu Temple is located in the suburb.
 Other religious organisations include the Salvation Army Woden Valley Corps, a Seventh-day Adventist church, a New Apostolic Church, and the Australian headquarters for Gideons International.

 Mawson has two schools, Mawson Primary School and Canberra Christian School.